What to consider when the system thinks otherwise.

 It’s (probably) a hack

-The most likely scenario is that your account has been hacked.
+If your typing is accurate and your user name is correct, the most likely scenario is that your account has been hacked.

 The password you’re convinced is correct is no longer the password to your account.